linkedin/spaniel/README.md

 #### How big is Spaniel?

-The minified UMD file is 3.71 kB gzipped.
+Checkout [size.txt](https://github.com/linkedin/spaniel/blob/master/size.txt) to see the current minified UMD gzipped size.

 You can also run `npm run stats` to measure locally.